ordbase/ordinals.sandbox/003/README.md

 > and one number from 26 red Powerballs;
 > the red ball number can be the same as one of the white balls.
 > The drawing order of the five white balls is irrelevant.
-> Players cannot use the drawn Powerball to match two of their white numbers, or vice versa.
+> Players CANNOT use the drawn Powerball to match white numbers, or vice versa.
 >
 > In each drawing, winning numbers are selected using two ball machines:
 > one containing the white balls and the other containing the red Powerballs.